Asthma Diagnosis

 Two breathing tests are used the most often to diagnose asthma: spirometry and peak expiratory flow.
 Spirometry is a machine used to measure the patient’s lung capacity by having him or her suck in a deep breath and then blow it out as fast as he or she can.
 It’s vital to the accuracy of the test that the patient’s lungs emptied as much as possible after exhaling.
 If abnormal breathing is detected, the person is offered medicine to try and open the air pathways.
 The same test is then run and if the patient’s breathing eases, it is considered a pretty good indication that he or she has asthma.
 However, it does not mean he or she doesn’t have asthma if a breathing does not improve after consuming the medicine.
 Severe asthma might require many weeks of medicinal treatment to open the airways, whereas mild asthma may show up as a normal spirometry reading.

-See also Treating Asthma
+See also Allergies Symptoms

 diagnose asthma